ButhotiKiran/Robust-network-intrusion-detection-system-based-on-machine-learning-with-early-classification/README.md

 # Robust-network-intrusion-detection-system-based-on-machine-learning-with-early-classification
-A robust machine-learning-based Network Intrusion Detection System that analyzes network traffic and performs early classification to detect attacks quickly.
-It uses algorithms like Random Forest, XGBoost, and ANN to identify malicious activity with high accuracy and reduced response time.
+A Robust Network Intrusion Detection System (NIDS) based on machine learning with early classification is designed to detect malicious network activity at an early stage before the attack fully develops.
+Traditional intrusion detection systems often react late, after analyzing the entire traffic flow.
+In contrast, this system uses machine learning algorithms to classify network packets and flows in real time, enabling faster threat response.

+The system preprocesses network traffic, extracts relevant features, and applies models such as Random Forest, XGBoost, and Neural Networks to distinguish between normal and malicious traffic.
+Early classification techniques allow the model to make accurate predictions using only partial flow information, resulting in reduced latency and improved detection efficiency.

+This approach enhances security by identifying threats like DoS, probing, malware, brute-force, and other attacks with high accuracy, making it suitable for modern high-speed networks.
+The final solution is robust, scalable, and capable of continuous learning to adapt to new attack behaviors.